(See also Overview of Arrhythmias.)

 Patients with congenital long QT syndrome should clearly avoid drugs that prolong the QT interval, and patients with exercise-related symptoms (usually LQT1 or LQT2) should avoid strenuous exercise.
 Treatment options include beta-blockers, pacing to maintain faster heart rates (which shortens the QT interval), and the ICD, alone or in combinations.
 Current guidelines recommend the ICD for patients resuscitated from cardiac arrest and those with syncope despite beta-blocker treatment.

-The long QT interval responsible for torsades de pointes VT can be congenital or drug-induced.
+The long QT interval responsible for torsades de pointes ventricular tachycardia can be congenital or drug-induced.

-Patients with the congenital syndrome require long-term treatment with beta-blockers, permanent pacing, an ICD, or a combination.
+Patients with the congenital syndrome require long-term treatment with beta-blockers, permanent pacing, an implantable cardioverter-defibrillator, or a combination.